 - Bedsores (pressure sores).

-- Unkempt, dirty, body odor, feces on body.
+- Unkempt, dirty, body odor, feces on the body.

 - Clothing is insufficient or inappropriate for the weather.